P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 Displays help for this plugin command.
 **Commands related to management ID can be used in `psac.mod`, but they are not shown in help.**
-Players with `psac.mod` or `psac.admin` privileges will also see the following help:
+Players with `psac.mod` or `psac.admin` permissions will also see the following help:

 ##### /psac view \[Page\]